 Just be warned, I’ve already started crying so this may get a little dramatic.
 You can roll your eyes, I’ll never know.

 If you follow on social media you may recall that I was over the moon to announce the arrival of my fur-baby Shih-Poo, Harvey, in late August.
 I was exuding pure joy in that photo above.
 I told EVERYONE.
 I mean EVERYONE.
 It was a decision that I didn’t make lightly.
+I read loads of information on sites like Central Park Paws, to make sure I was fully prepared for his arrival.
 I knew it was a huge commitment and would require a life change.
 It was something I thought about for about 3+ years and even after making the decision and leaving a deposit with the breeder I had 6 weeks before I picked him up to change my mind but I had no reservations.
 I was so excited.
 Everything started off great…until it wasn’t.

 Surprisingly I got through the toughest part at the beginning fine.
 I was prepared for the middle of the night pee breaks, change of schedule, constant walks/breaks.
 Slowly something changed and as he got a bit easier every day, I got a bit worse.
 I started to feel extremely alone and isolated with my world revolving around this little creature as my doubt in myself and my decision grew.
 Basically I was suffering the equivalent of postpartum depression but with a puppy instead of a baby.
 It’s true, puppy depression or the puppy blues, is a thing.
 Of course it’s not the same as caring for a little human but there are very similar feelings involved and I don’t think people really talk about it because in either case this little adorable creature is suppose to bring nothing but joy.
 Right?!